 Just give it regular water, some afternoon shade, and a good shearing if it gets a bit too leggy.
 Other than that, this hardy plant stands on its own – making it a welcome addition to any garden!

 Photos by Lorna Kring, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
-Product photos via Nature Hills Nursery and Amazon.
+Product photo via Nature Hills Nursery.
 Uncredited photos: Shutterstock.